Jackson County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Jackson County is $61,752.
 This is 19% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 21% lower.
+It is also 21% lower than the national median of $78,538.
 The poverty rate stands at 14.1%.
 This is 2% higher than the state poverty rate of 13.8%.
 The unemployment rate is 5.5%.
 This is 7% higher than the state rate of 5.1%.
 The median home value is $175,500.
 Housing costs are 33% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.8x, Jackson County is one of the most affordable housing markets in the area.
 70.1% of occupied housing units are owner-occupied.
 This homeownership rate is 12% higher than the state average of 62.6%.

 Race & Ethnicity